ECP-VeloC/VELOC/README.md

-# VELOC: VEry-Low Overhead Checkpointing system
+# VELOC: VEry-Low Overhead Checkpointing System

 VeloC is a multi-level checkpoint/restart runtime that delivers high performance and scalability for complex heterogeneous storage